VikrantChauhan/PureJavaScriptWebComponents/README.md

 # PureJavaScriptWebComponents
-Pure JavaScript Web Components, easy to customized/use, no jQuery dependency.
+Pure JavaScript Web Components, easy to customize and use, no jQuery dependency.